 Ankole cattle can date their ancestry back more than 6000 years and have often been referred to as the “Cattle of Kings”.
-This reputation is partly due to the fact that only a few tribes in Africa work these cattle and none use them for meat.
-Ankole are highly prized as status symbols used for ceremonial functions or just to show off how rich a tribe or family is.
+This reputation is partly due to the fact that only a few tribes in Africa work these cattle and very few use them for meat.
+Ankole are highly prized as status symbols and are often used for ceremonial functions or just to show off how rich a tribe or family is.

 Conservation status | Least concern